Epoxy is often chosen because it gives a smooth finish.

 A compromise solution would be to apply and spread the product evenly with a squeegee and then have someone with spiked shoes back-roll the product with a short-hair roller to eliminate squeegee marks and get a uniform texture throughout.

-The that could affect texture (and/or any other un-expected effect) is .
+The final factor that could affect texture (and/or any other un-expected effect) is the condition of the underlying surface.
 Sometimes the orange peel texture may have been formed during the primer coat.
 Adding any coat on top will simply magnify the existing texture.
 Likewise, a very glossy surface could also trigger an orange peel texture as the fresh coat will not be able to bond properly due to lower surface tension!

 So, what are your experiences?
-Please share your opinion for the the orange peel texture!
+Please share your opinion for the best way to minimize the orange peel texture!

 Please contact us – Euro Paint Vietnam Company – for product advice and optimal solutions for the Epoxy Flooring of your needs.